bajamircea/cpp-play/src/coro_st_lib/README.md

     - except for the root context, the rest are created per chain by using the `event_loop_context` reference from the parent and a new `chain_context` (via a constructor)
+- `event_loop.h`
+  - `event_loop`
+    - helper class holding a `ready_queue` and a `timer_heap`
+    - `do_current_pending_work`
+      - reads current pending tasks from both queue and heap and runs them
+      - returns a duration to sleep if there is no more ready work, but there are pending timers
+      - it's supposed to have some fairness e.g. we consume alternatively from both the `ready_queue` and the `timer_heap`

 - `unique_coroutine_handle`
   - a RAII type owning a coroutine handle